tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 By the end of this class, students will be able to:

-* Manipulate time series data sets in pandas.
+* Manipulate time series data sets in Pandas.

 * Identify the components of a time series.